Frequently Asked Questions

 We suggest that you visit this link: www.thisiscleveland.com/where-to-stay

 We do not require that you be in your garden, or indeed even be at home during the event.
-We want to point out, however, that many of the gardeners who participated in the event last year reported that they enjoyed meeting and discussing their gardens with the walkers.
+We want to point out, however, that many of the gardeners who participated in past years reported they enjoyed meeting and discussing their gardens with the walkers.
 Other gardeners who were not in their gardens provided a guest book where walkers could leave comments.
 It’s entirely up to you to decide the degree to which you want to engage with the walkers.

 If I apply to have my garden included, how will my participation be confirmed?

-Someone from the GardenWalk Cleveland committee who has volunteered to be the “Garden Finder” for your neighborhood will review your application and will ensure that you receive a postcard confirmation.
+Someone from the GardenWalk Cleveland committee who has volunteered to be the “Garden Finder” for your neighborhood will review your application and will ensure that you receive confirmation.

 What should I do if I need to make a change to my application after I have submitted it?